 How to Determine If ACI Multi-Site is the Right Data Center Solution

-Organizations purchase data center infrastructure due to End of Support (EOS) for current hardware, expansion or to build new greenfield data centers.
+Organizations purchase data center infrastructure due to End of Support (EOS) for current hardware, expansion, or to build new greenfield data centers.
 A modern data center needs to be secure and optimized for application delivery.
 With more end users and IT staff working from home, organizations must also look at automating their Day 0 through Day 2 operations and cloud connectivity from on-premise workloads.

-With over 80 percent of most modern data center traffic moving East-West, it is also important to consider moving from a traditional 3-tier architecture to a spine/leaf architecture for increased efficiency and for security enablement.
+With over 80 percent of most modern data center traffic moving East-West, it is also important to consider moving from a traditional 3-tier architecture to a spine/leaf architecture for increased efficiency and security enablement.